sasagawa888/nprolog/document/PARA.md

 # Distributed Parallel
 This is a distributed parallel extension for N-Prolog.
-N-Prolog is oriented toward computational experiments and aims to explore the potential of Prolog in medium-scale parallel computation.
+N-Prolog is oriented toward computational experiments and aims to explore the potential of Prolog in medium-scale distributed parallel computation.

 ![DP](para1.png)